Working with Data Extracts

 2. the validation step is based on the use of a row-based validation method (the methods outlined above)

-Access to CSV data for the row-based errors is useful when the validation report is shared with other data quality stakeholders, since it is easily accessible and doesn’t require futher use of Pointblank.
+Access to CSV data for the row-based errors is useful when the validation report is shared with other data quality stakeholders, since it is easily accessible and doesn’t require further use of Pointblank.
+The stakeholder can simply open the downloaded CSV in their preferred spreadsheet software, import it into a different analysis environment like R or Julia, or process it with any tool that supports CSV files.
+This cross-platform compatibility makes the CSV export particularly valuable in mixed-language data teams where different members might be working with different tools.

 extract_1 = validation.get_data_extracts(i=1, frame=True)